-Best Personal Trainer Certifications
+Best Personal Trainer Certifications in more detail

-#1 National Academy of Sports Medicine or NASM
+#1 national Academy of Sports Medicine or NASM

 Over the last decade or so NASM has been on the quick rise to becoming the best personal trainer certification in a lot of people’s eyes.
 It has a good probability of being the most widely recognized and highly sought after certifications in the industry in 2017.